 Can I make your gluten-free chocolate orange swiss roll recipe dairy free?

-Of course, mini eggs aren’t dairy-free, but you can actually make the entire swiss roll dairy-free with three simple swaps:
+You can actually make the entire swiss roll dairy-free with flour simple swaps:

 - Use dairy-free milk